project-ida/notes/Coupling constants in nuclear physics.md

 ## Overall coupling constant

-If we again use this simple Hamiltonian in which a single TLS interacts with a single mode but this time it's not a phonon mode but a magnon mode:
+If we again use this simple Hamiltonian in which a single TLS interacts with a single mode but this time it's not a phonon mode but a photon mode:

 $$
 H = \frac{\Delta E}{2} \sigma_z + \hbar\omega_A\left(a^{\dagger}a +\frac{1}{2}\right) + U\left( b^{\dagger} + b \right)\sigma_x